ThinKing19/QuickTips/README.md

 ---
 ## I'm a Husband and CyberSecurity Lover!
 - 🌱 I'm currently busy learning a lot of new things like ParrotOS, Kali Linux, Python and Bash Shell!
-- 🥅 2022 Goals: eJPT and PCAP certifications, with many exams at University
+- 🥅 2022 Goals: eJPT and PCAP certifications, with many exams at University!
+Maybe, CySA+!

 ### Connect with me: